zainabmelh/guide-articles/articles/Miscellaneous/creating-a-new-directive-in-angular/index.md

 ---
-title: "Creating a new Directive in Angular"
-parent: "to-be-sorted"
+title: Creating A New Directive In Angular
 ---
 Do you remember custom directives from the shaping up with angular course?
 You can also make a custom directive!

     >> yo angular-fullstack:directive newdirective